 Facebook to almost double the size of its Sweden data centre

-Facebook has confirmed the company will be expanding its data centre in Luleå, Sweden to almost double its current size.
+Facebook has confirmed the company will be expanding its data center in Luleå, Sweden to almost double its current size.

-The plans come as the company celebrates the fifth anniversary of its Swedish data centre being online, and entail the construction of a third server hall stretching 50,000 square metres.
+The plans come as the company celebrates the fifth anniversary of its Swedish data center being online, and entail the construction of a third server hall stretching 50,000 square metres.

-After being launched in 2013 the Luleå site was Facebook’s first data centre outside the US.
-Keeping the internet cool is hot business with the energy consumption of data centres constant headache for tech companies.
+After being launched in 2013 the Luleå site was Facebook’s first data center outside the US.
+Keeping the internet cool is hot business with the energy consumption of data centers constant headache for tech companies.

 A number of different solutions have emerged, but Facebook kept it simple – move to a cold country.

-“With the establishment of the Facebook data centre, the Swedish data centre industry was put in the global spotlight for the first time.
+“With the establishment of the Facebook data center, the Swedish data center industry was put in the global spotlight for the first time.
 Many actors used this momentum to build up the industry and today the data center industry is considered a vital part of our economy,” says Node Pole CMO Christoffer Svanberg.

-In 2017, the Swedish government also recognizsd the data centre industry as an emerging base industry and cut the tax rate on electricity for data centres by 97 percent to the same level as other heavy industries like steelworks and car plants.
+In 2017, the Swedish government also recognizsd the data center industry as an emerging base industry and cut the tax rate on electricity for data centers by 97 percent to the same level as other heavy industries like steelworks and car plants.